Vaccine Safety: Dosing Safety

 - Some diseases still occur in the United States at very low levels, so if immunization rates dropped even a little bit, outbreaks of disease would sweep across the country rapidly.
 Examples of these diseases include measles, mumps and Hib.

 - Some diseases have been virtually eliminated from the United States, but still occur frequently in other parts of the world.
-Because international travel is common, it is quite possible for the disease to come to the U.S. or for us to go to a place where the disease exists.
+Because international travel is common, it is possible for the disease to come to the U.S. or for us to go to a place where the disease exists.
 Examples of these diseases include polio, rubella and diphtheria.

 - Tetanus is the only vaccine against a disease that is not passed from one person to another.
 We can never eliminate tetanus from the environment, so this vaccine will always be required.